 tag.

-but in Next.js, you have to set it in Layout, and as far as I can find, there is no way to get the lang value when building a static page...
-(If there is, please let me know)
+But in Next.js, this setting needs to be done in the Layout, and as far as I could find, there was no way to get the lang value during static page building...
+(Please let me know if there is a way)

-so, I took a workaround and used the filter function in pagefind. i added the following additional attributes to the h1
+So I used Pagefind's filter feature as a workaround.
+I added the following additional attributes to the h1

 <h1